SCORING & SAFETY

 - 93.33 – 0 = 93.33 FINAL COMPETITION SCORE

-Team D is a Youth Hip Hop Dance Team with a Raw Score Max of 80.
+Team D is a U12 Hip Hop Dance Team with a Raw Score Max of 80.
 They score 64 points for their routine, but incur a 0.5 deduction.
 Their final competition score will be:

 - 64 / 80 = 0.8 x 100 = 80% TOTAL TEAM SCORE